-I am a political scientist serving as Associate Professor in the Department of Government at Smith College, where I teach courses in U.S. foreign policy, international relations, war, and intelligence.
+I am a political scientist serving as Associate Professor in the Department of Government at Smith College, where I teach courses in the politics of data, U.S. foreign policy, international relations, war, and intelligence.
 My research focuses on the politics of U.S. intelligence policy and the organizational dynamics of information-based bureaucracies.
 My book The CIA and the Politics of U.S. Intelligence Reform was published by Cambridge University Press in 2017.

 I am a co-director of the Bridging the Gap Project, which promotes connections between scholars and the broader foreign policy community.